 Thurgood Marshall Summer Law Internship Program

-The Thurgood Marshall Summer Law Internship Program places high-achieving inner-city high school students with legal employers for the summer.
-This Program is part of the New York City Bar’s continuing efforts to enhance the diversity of the legal profession.
-Applications for summer 2017 are closed.
-Please contact Monica Parks at email@example.com with questions about volunteering or hosting a student intern.
+The Thurgood Marshall Summer Law Internship Program places diverse New York City public high school students with legal employers for the summer.
+This program runs annually from April through August and is part of the Association's continuing efforts to enhance the diversity of the legal profession.

-The Thurgood Marshall Summer Law Internship Program is an intensive program which places high-achieving inner-city high school students with legal employers for the summer, and provides them with additional programming before, during, and after the summer designed to help them prepare for a legal career.
+The Thurgood Marshall Summer Law Internship Program is an intensive program which places diverse NYC public high school students with legal employers for the summer, and provides them with additional programming before, during, and after the summer designed to help them prepare for a legal career.

 Students are selected to participate in the Program based upon personal interviews and demonstrated academic excellence.
-They are first nominated by their schools and then interviewed at the New York City Bar; this process consists of face-to-face meetings with the students and a written test that is administered to determine comfort with challenges common in an office environment.
 Job assignments in firms vary depending on the needs of the employer, but typically include assisting paralegals, filing, record keeping, assisting library and back-office personnel, data entry and document and exhibit organization.

 Prior to interviewing with employers, all applicants participate in a mandatory, three-part Pre Employment Training.
 The purpose of this training is to identify the students who are most prepared to take on the requirements of the Thurgood Marshall Summer Law Internship Program, and to provide valuable training for all students to help them strengthen their application materials for future opportunities.